NicolasH2/ggbrace/README.md

 <img src="readme_files/up_and_uplabel.png"/>

+Some basic brace adjustments:

-For a brace pointing sideways, specify "pointing="side".
+- For a brace pointing sideways, specify "pointing="side".

-To invert the brace, define x and y coordinates so that the start is a higher number than the end.
+- To invert the brace, define x and y coordinates so that the start is a higher number than the end.
+.
 To change the pointer position within the brace, change the mid parameter.
 This is always between 0.25 and 0.75.
 ``` r
 ggplot() + geom_brace(pointing="side") #point sideways
 ggplot() + geom_brace(ystart=2, yend= -2) #point down instead of up